GerritCodeReview/plugins_x-docs/src/main/resources/Documentation/build.md

 ```

-Clone or link this plugin to the plugins directory of Gerrit's source
+Clone or link this plugin to the plugins/@PLUGIN@ directory of Gerrit's
-tree, and issue the command:
+source tree, and issue the command:

 ```
   buck build plugins/@PLUGIN@